 Virginia Reno is Vice President for Income Security at the National Academy of Social Insurance.
 She is known for her expertise on Social Security, retirement policy, private pensions, the income of the elderly, and disability policy.
-As Janice Gregory, NASI’s President and Founding Member, notes, "Virginia appreciates the artful design of Social Security like few others who have labored in the details.
+As Janice Gregory, the Academy's President and Founding Member, notes, "Virginia appreciates the artful design of Social Security like few others who have labored in the details.
 The depth and breadth of her knowledge of the program's history is amazing.
 She is a great educator, always persistent, but ever patient and ready for dialogue."

 Reno has published numerous research articles on Social Security, disability policy, private pensions, retirement policy, the income of the elderly, public opinion about Social Security, labor force participation of women, and the treatment of women and families in benefit and tax systems.
 She has testified frequently in Congressional committees, and twice received the SSA’s Commissioner’s Citation, including once from Robert M. Ball.
 Reno received her B.A. from the Honors College of the University of Oregon and served in the U.S. Peace Corps.

 Reno was recognized as the distinguished honoree for Social Security at NASI's 25th anniversary celebration held on June 8, 2011 at the Washington Court Hotel in Washington, DC.